tacoinfra/kiln/README.md

 you can replace `0.2` with another available version.

-You can remove the old image and container safely.
-They do not store any data.
+You can remove old images and containers for the monitor safely.
+All your data is kept in the PostgreSQL instance.

 # System Requirements